PyroWilDx/bangdream_bot/README.md

 3. Make sure you can see BlueStacks on the foreground of your screen.
 Execute the [main.py](https://github.com/PyroWilDx/bangdream-bot/blob/master/bot/main.py) script on the cmd or with your IDE.
 (If you're new to Python : you can run a python file by using the command ```py file_path\file.py``` in the cmd (ex : ```py C:\Users\USER_NAME\Downloads\bangdream-bot-master\bangdream-bot-master\bot\main.py```)

-4. Now just follow the next little things the script asks you (*entering 1 or 2 ; setting up BlueStacks screen etc...*) and the bot will play itself !
+4. Now just follow the next little things the script asks you (*entering 1 or 2 ; setting up BlueStacks screen etc...*) and the bot should be play by itself !

-5. You can also modify the scripts if you can understand my shit spaghetti code to make the bot better xd.

-***Please tell me if you have any problem or suggestion (my disocrd is PyroWilDx#9745)***